gwijthoff/CDH507/content/schedule/_index.md

 ---
 title: Schedule
+layout: single
 ---

-The following schedule runs from January 9 – 13, 2023.
+The following schedule runs from June 5 – 9, 2023.
+(Last January's institute schedule is available on the [Winter page](/hds-institute/schedule/2023-01).)
 Each day will involve a mix of seminar-style discussion and hands-on technical work.
 Morning sessions will be 10:00a to 12:30p, afternoon sessions will be 1:30p to 4:00p.

+An orientation and tech setup day will be held on May 24, 2023, 2-4PM.

 {{< toc >}}